 Bachelor's Degrees in Medicine

 If you're interested in pursuing a career in medicine, before you apply to medical school, you'll need to start by earning a bachelor's degree, usually in a science-related field because bachelor's degrees in medicine are rare.
 Read on to learn about the undergraduate education requirements, typical coursework and degree options.
-Schools offering Health Science degrees can also be found in these popular choices.

 Can I Earn a Bachelor's Degree in Medicine?